darshanime/devkube/README.md

   - `variables.yml`
     - This file has the locations for the binaries of the various components, and a download flag for each
   - `root_certs.yml`
-    - This sets up the root CA and generates its public and signing key
+    - This sets up the root CA and generates the public and signing key for it
   - `certs.yml`
     - This sets up all the certificates for the master and worker node components and transfers them to the servers
   - `control_plane.yml`
     - This downloads the control plane binaries and bootstraps the control plane
   - `workers.yml`
     - This downloads the worker node binaries and bootstraps the worker nodes.
-    - It also downloads installs flannel as the CNI network plugin and adds CoreDNS as the DNS addon.
+    - It also downloads installs [flannel](https://github.com/coreos/flannel) as the CNI network plugin and adds [CoreDNS](https://coredns.io/) for DNS.

 ## How do I...